How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Referral fees are an essential part of the real estate industry, helping agents and brokers expand their networks and close more deals.

-However, managing referral agreements, tracking payments, and ensuring compliance can quickly become overwhelming, especially as transactions scale.
+However, managing referral agreements, tracking payments, and ensuring compliance can quickly become problematic, especially as transactions scale.

 That’s where Paperless Pipeline’s Commission Module comes in.
 Our platform simplifies referral fee tracking, automates commission calculations, and securely stores all agreements in one place.